Antek74/Django-to-do-docker/README.md

 ## Docker run syntax explanation

-"-it"
+"-d" - detach, run it in the background
-"--mount" - instruct container to bind external file (sqlite db) so it can persists across container restarts "-p" instructions for iptables so it can route the traffic from host to container
+"--mount" - instruct container to bind external file (sqlite db) so it can persists across container restarts
+"-p" instructions for iptables so it can route the traffic from host to container

     ```bash
 	sudo iptables -t nat -L DOCKER -n